MB-Finski/GRU-D/readme.md

 As of yet, the publicly available Pytorch implementations are not accurate reimplementations of the above paper and fail to reproduce the results.

+The files under /models/grud contain modular GRUDCell and GRUD files with similar (but not identical) structure to PyTorch GRU and GRUCell.
+This should make doplying these modules in your own projects easier.

 ## Reproduction of Che et al results:

 Pull the repo and install the necessary dependencies with conda (or install all imports manually):